 After grabbing some last photos of the Eagle we made our way out of the park snapping the last few photos of the midway now being overtaken by vegetation and neglect, wondering what would become of the park's future.
 We thanked Mr. Couch one last time for his kindness and help with allowing us to photograph the park.
 According to Mr. Couch; he is currently involved in talks with various Christian organizations to sell the park and have it turned into a youth summer camp.
 His camper business seems to be doing very well and his plans for a campground just might soon materialize as construction continues on the new Fantasy Farm property.
 While no exact answer can be given as to the fate of the park and attractions like the Screechin Eagle, I would say its pretty safe to say that we won't see LeSourdsville Lake re-emerge as one of Ohio's classic amusement parks ever again.
 It can safely be said it will be remembered in the history books as part of an era of small parks, parks that seem to be being replaced by massive theme parks.
 The day of the classic American amusement park has come and gone it seems.
 While today's parks are excellent places for forming family memories, spinning till you puke, visiting with friends, taking your first date, and having the time of your life we may just never get to experience the same type of classic charm parks like LeSourdsville Lake once offered.

-Article By: Ronny Salerno
+Article and Photos By: Ronny Salerno

 Historical Photos and information courtesy of Scott Fowler of www.americanaamusementpark.com